RealSeaberry/Vintage-Telephoto-Lens-Deconvolution/README.md

 This lens is a solid performer but still exhibits some softness wide open.
 It was used to photograph a test chart and a distant building to demonstrate a moderate increase in sharpness and resolving power.

 #### ISO 12233 Test Chart Comparison
+Note on the test chart: The ISO 12233 chart used for this test was printed on a large sheet of plain paper.
+As a result, the paper's own texture is visible.
+One of the clear indicators of the deconvolution's effectiveness is how this paper texture becomes much more distinct and clearly resolved in the "after" image.
+A professional, lab-quality test chart has been purchased and will be used for future tests.

 ![Test Chart Full View](assets/Figure_1.png)
 *Full view of the test chart before and after deconvolution.*